-Like black tea, green tea is made by adding hot water to the cured leaves of the Camellia sinensis plant.
+Green tea is made by adding hot water to the cured leaves of the Camellia sinensis plant.
 Green tea leaves are unoxidized, whereas black tea leaves have been allowed to oxidize.
 White tea is made from uncured and unoxidized tea leaves of the same plant.
-Black tea and herbal teas such as yerba maté, chamomile, mint, sage, and Essiac™ tea are covered in other webpages.
+Teas such as yerba maté and chamomile tea are covered in other webpages.

 Green tea has been shown to have neuroprotective, antioxidant, anti-inflammatory, and antihypertensive properties and may reduce the risk of stroke.
 Green tea appears to improve glucose metabolism and has been shown to support weight loss by suppressing hunger, increasing satiety, and increasing energy expenditure and fat oxidation.